TheFifthRider/simply-roleplaying-webapp/docs/character/attributes.md

 # Attributes

 Attributes are the measurement of a character's intrinsic ability, from how strong they are to how quickly they seize up situations.
 Attributes get added to the dice rolled as a part of [tests of ability](../gameplay/tests.md).
-Attributes are assigned an initial value in [character creation](../getting_started/creation.md) and increase with [milestones](../gameplay/advancement.md).
+Attributes are assigned an initial value in [character creation](../getting_started/creation.md) and increase when you [level up](../gameplay/advancement.md).

 <br/>